kanasva/tribute_page/README.md

-This is my Tribute Page for finishing the Responsive Web Design Course on freecodecamp.org.
+This is the Tribute Page project for Responsive Web Design Certification on FreeCodeCamp.org